anedyaio/anedya-example-nodemcu/README.md

 To include the DHT library in your project:

-1. Install the DHT library through the Arduino IDE Library Manager. | URL https://github.com/adafruit/DHT-sensor-library
+1. Install the DHT library through the Arduino IDE Library Manager.
+You can get the library from [here](https://github.com/adafruit/DHT-sensor-library)
 2. Go to `Sketch > Include Library > Manage Libraries...`.
 3. In the Library Manager, search for "DHT" .
 4. Click on the DHT entry in the list (DHT sensor Library by Adafruit Adafruit).